cespedes/jupiter/README.md

 ### The data log

-To ease maintenance, the log is divided into self-contained sections called arenas.
-Each arena contains a large number of data blocks.
-Within an arena is a section for data bocks that is filled in an append-only manner.
-In Jupiter, data blocks are variable sized, but since blocks are immutable they can be densely packed into an arena without fragmentation.
+The data log contains a series of data blocks, that are filled in an append-only manner.
+In Jupiter, data blocks are variable sized, but since blocks are immutable they can be densely packed without fragmentation.

 Each block is prefixed by a header that describes the contents of the